 Getting your hearing checked accurately and professionally is the first step towards better hearing.

-While this traditional hearing test evaluates how well your ears are doing their job — collecting, amplifying, organizing, and transmitting the amplified and organized signal to the auditory nerve — there is SO much more to hearing than what happens in the ears!
+While traditional hearing tests evaluate how well your ears are doing their job — collecting, amplifying, organizing, and transmitting the amplified and organized signal to the auditory nerve — there is SO much more to hearing than what happens in the ears!
 Once that signal hits the nerve, that is when the magic happens.
 The signal travels from the ear to the brainstem, on to the midbrain, and then to the auditory cortices.
 These signals criss-cross your brain multiple times while sending information up and down that chain.

 What if all of the “criss-crossing” isn’t working as it should?
 Perhaps there is an unexpected pause, or a part of the brain has somehow become damaged.
 What if processing speed is slower, and we can’t keep up with what we’re hearing due to a rapid conversation, or lots of background noise?
 Maybe our memory is impacted, and we can’t associate a sound with anything we have heard before.
 These variables inspired us to add additional measures to better analyze and understand test results.